LAMDA Semester Programme

-In the autumn, scene study and workshop performances centre around Shakespeare’s romances and comedies, as well as Jacobean tragedy.
+In the autumn, scene study and workshop performances centre upon Shakespeare’s romances and comedies, as well as Jacobean tragedy.
 Students on our spring course cover Shakespeare’s histories and tragedies, as well as English Comedies of Manners.
 All performances are closed to the public.

-Our Semester Programme Classical Acting consists of four individual modules that are validated by the University of Kent.
+Our diploma consists of four modules, each of which is validated by the University of Kent at

 Minimum entry age is 18 and applicants must be fluent English speakers.
 Whilst we do not require you to meet any academic prerequisites for entry onto this course, your home university or college may do so.